EDCD/EDDN/schemas/README-EDDN-schemas.md

    any valid type for the value of this key" to trigger the error for such disallowed keys.

-3. `426` - `Upgrade Required` - You sent a message with an outdated
+2. `426` - `Upgrade Required` - This indicates that the cited schema, or
-   `$schemaRef` value.
-This could be either an old, deprecated version of a schema, or an entirely deprecated schema.  e.g.
+   version thereof, is outdated.
+The body of the response will be:

    ```
-   FAIL: The schema you have used is no longer supported.
+   FAIL: Oudated Schema: The schema you have used is no longer supported.
 Please check for an updated version of your application.
    ```
-   4. `FAIL: Outdated Schema: <detail>` - message cites a schema (or version of) that is no longer supported.
+   The wording here is aimed at users of applications that send messages over EDDN.
+If you're the developer of such an application then obviously you need to update your code to use a currently supported schema and version thereof.

 There shouldn't be any other variants of a 'FAIL' message.
 If you find